melezhik/outthentic-dsl/README.md

 Notice something interesting?
 Output direction has been inverted.

-The reason for this is outthentic check expression works in "line by line scanning" mode when output gets verified line by line against given check expression.
+The reason for this is outthentic check expression works in "line by line scanning" mode when text input gets verified line by line against given check expression.

 Once all lines are matched they get dropped into one heap without preserving original "group context".

-What if we would like to print all matching lines grouped by text blocks they belong to which is more convenient?
+What if we would like to print all matching lines grouped by text blocks they belong to?

+As it's more convenient way ...

 This is where streams feature comes to rescue.

 Streams - are all the data successfully matched for given _group context_.

-Streams are available for text blocks and range expressions.
+Streams are _applicable_ for text blocks and range expressions.

-Let's rewrite the example.
+Let's rewrite last example.

 Dsl code: